Pshy0/pshy_merge/README.md

 You can merge modules using `./combine.py pshy_merge.lua [module_names_to_merge]` script.

-Your modules must be located in a folder within `modules/`, by default, choose `modules/other/`.
+Your modules must be located in a folder within `lua/` The folder `lua/pshy/` is reserved for Pshy's scripts.

-When including `pshy_merge.lua`, either on the command line or with `-- @require pshy_merge.lua`,
+The folder `lua/packs/` is reserved for scripts used to generate full ready-to-run combined scripts/modules.
-you can merge modules even if they would otherwise be conflicting because they use the same events.
+Use the `lua/other/` folder by default, or create one for you.

 The merging script will look for `-- @require` directives,
 and determine a dependancy tree of the required modules.